-US unemployment surges to a Depression-era level of 14.7 per cent
+Covid 19 coronavirus: US unemployment surges to Depression-era level of 14.7 per cent

 As bad as the numbers are, they don't capture the full magnitude of the devastation.

-The Labor Department said its survey-takers erroneously classified millions of Americans as employed in April even though their employers had closed down.
-If they had been counted correctly, the unemployment rate would have been nearly 20%, the government said.
+The Labour Department said its survey-takers erroneously classified millions of Americans as employed in April even though their employers had closed down.
+If they had been counted correctly, the unemployment rate would have been nearly 20 per cent, the government said.

 Also, people who are out of work but aren't actually looking for a new job are not officially counted as unemployed.
 An estimated 6.4 million people lost jobs last month but did not search for new ones, most likely because they saw little prospect of finding work with the economy shut down.

-Counting them as unemployed would push the rate up further, to 24%, according to calculations by Heidi Shierholz, an economist at the Economic Policy Institute.
+Counting them as unemployed would push the rate up further, to 24 per cent, according to calculations by Heidi Shierholz, an economist at the Economic Policy Institute.

-Trump, who faces the prospect of high unemployment rates through the November elections, said the figures were "no surprise."
+Trump, who faces the prospect of high unemployment rates through the November elections, said the figures were "no surprise".

 "What I can do is I'll bring it back," he said.
 "Those jobs will all be back, and they'll be back very soon.
 And next year we'll have a phenomenal year."

-However, the nonpartisan Congressional Budget Office has projected that the jobless rate will still be 9.5% by the end of 2021.
+However, the nonpartisan Congressional Budget Office has projected that the jobless rate will still be 9.5 per cent by the end of 2021.

-Though some businesses are beginning to reopen in certain states, factories, hotels, restaurants, resorts, sporting venues, movie theaters and many small businesses are still largely shuttered.
+Though some businesses are beginning to reopen in certain states, factories, hotels, restaurants, resorts, sporting venues, movie theatres and many small businesses are still largely shuttered.

-The government is dispensing nearly $3 trillion to help households and businesses pull through, including $1,200-per-person relief checks and an extra $600 in weekly unemployment benefits.
+The government is dispensing nearly US$3 trillion to help households and businesses pull through, including $1200-per-person relief checks (NZ$1955) and an extra $600 in weekly unemployment benefits.

 Trump has pushed aggressively to get businesses up and running again amid warnings from health experts that easing up too soon could lead to a deadly second wave of infections.
 As Election Day nears, the president will be judged by how he handles not just the economic crisis but the health one.

 Just months ago, the Trump campaign planned to hammer its Democratic opponent this spring with negative ads while touting the strong economy.
 But since the outbreak, the re-election team has grown increasingly worried about the president's standing in key states such as Michigan, Wisconsin and Florida.
-More than one-fifth of Michigan's workers are on unemployment.
+More than one-fifth of Michigan's workers are on unemployment benefits.

 Former Vice President Joe Biden, meanwhile, has seized on the crisis as part of his overall attempt to cast Trump as caring only about the wealthiest Americans.